 Pete continued to run his operations while completing Harvard Law, earning a CPA, and fighting through the Great Financial Crisis.

-In the depths of the recession, Pete scaled to $2B of assets with a vertically integrated operation and 500+ employees.
+In the depths of that recession, Pete scaled to $2B of assets with a vertically integrated operation and 500+ employees.
 The company received national distinctions as a Fortune’s Top 20 Places to Work and a Top 5 ranking for most apartment renovations completed.